-Our annual enterprise risk assessment evaluates the likelihood of various risks and determines the potential magnitude of impact to our company.
-The analysis is conducted under the guidance of our chief compliance officer, with assistance from other members of the management team, and is reviewed by our board of directors.
-We share our business and industry risks in our annual report each year.
+Annually, we carry out an enterprise-wide risk assessment to gather information from across the organization to ensure we understand where our greatest exposures reside and what is material to our company.
+The analysis is conducted under the guidance of our chief compliance officer, with assistance from other members of the management team, and reviewed by our board of directors.
+We share how we conduct our assessment in our GRI Index 102-29, and we share our material business and industry risks in our 10-K annual report each year.

-We conduct internal audits regularly to ensure compliance with environmental, safety, financial, disclosure and other regulations; voluntary standards; and our own company policies.
+We regularly conduct internal audits to ensure compliance with environmental, safety, financial, disclosure and other regulations; our own voluntary standards; and our company policies.
 When noncompliance issues are identified, we develop, implement and track corrective action plans to ensure timely resolution.

-An independent public accounting firm audits our accounting processes, financial reporting and internal controls on an ongoing basis.
+KPMG, LLP, our independent public accounting firm, audits our accounting processes, financial reporting and internal controls on an ongoing basis.

 We also focus on managing cybersecurity risk through a program that includes information security training, systems testing, testing and audit of our IT controls, and alignment of our program with the National Institute of Standards and Technology Cybersecurity Framework.
 Learn more about how we manage cybersecurity risk.